 On late week evenings (Thu-Sat), the room is cleverly transformed with drop-down linen dividers and table runners to create an appealing ambience for dinner.
 Diners arrive by the café entrance, are met at the door and shown upstairs; with windows on two sides, many of the tables have a view of the Castle or the craft courtyard, and delicious homemade breads are quickly offered.

-Chef Paul Cullen offers lovely informative dinner menus inspired by the Kilkenny Food Trail, with local and other Irish produce very much to the fore and suppliers credited.
+Chef Rory Nolan offers lovely informative dinner menus inspired by the Kilkenny Food Trail, with local and other Irish produce very much to the fore and suppliers credited.
 The cooking is modern and colourful - a delicious starter of smoked haddock and leek tartlet with poached egg, perhaps, with local Mileeven honey in the dressing; or Knockdrinna goats cheese parcels which come on beetroot risotto with chilli and lime.

 Main courses will include fresh fish from Duncannon and probably local beef and lamb from local butcher Paddy White; a favourite dishof confit pork belly is served with seasonal vegetables, barbecue pork rib and the delicious Highbank apple syrup which is made nearby, while an attractively presented autumn dish of Silver Hill duck confit comes with an Inistioge wild blackberry and red onion marmalade.

 Seasonal desserts may be accompanied by the excellent locally-made Cramers ice cream, and there's also a tempting trio of local cheeses with notes on the cheesemakers of the evening.

 The wine list - compiled by local merchants Le Caveau - is not long, but it is well selected and includes some organic wines wines, also local craft brews such as O'Hara's stout and Highbank Farm cider.